Stevenson's path

 ©Stroll With Donkey Luziers November 2022 Stevenson Olivier October 7|Olivier Octobre

-The famous Stevenson trail, or GR70, is not to be missed!
-You too, set off in the footsteps of this writer and discover the four territories that make up this hiking trail, which stretches from the south of the Massif Central to the deep Cévennes.
+The famous Stevenson Trail, or GR70, is not to be missed!
+You too can follow in the footsteps of this writer and discover the four territories that make up this hiking trail, which stretches from the southern Massif Central to the deep Cévennes.

-With its 250 km and its exceptional diversity, your route promises to be rich in surprises…
+With its 250 km and exceptional diversity, your route promises to be full of surprises…

 Between Auvergne and Languedoc-Roussillon